theimowski/SuaveMusicStore/en/genre.md

 # Genre

-Moving to our next WebPart "browse", let's first adjust it in `View` module:
+Moving to our next WebPart `browse`, let's first adjust it in `View` module:

 ==> View.fs:`let browse`